aggrawal-ankur/gitbook/content/docs/build-process.md

 Linking also undergoes multiple steps, including:

-- Sections from all the object files are **merged and unified** sections (one for each, instead of separate) are created.
+- Sections from all the object files are **merged** and **unified sections** (one for each, instead of separate) are created.
 Every instruction, symbol, relocation entry is assigned a virtual address and an offset within the unified layout.
-- If a symbol's definition exists in the combined layout, the linker calculates its offset and patch all the references of it during link-time only.
+- If a symbol's definition exist in the combined layout, the linker calculates its offset and patches all the references of it at link-time only.
 - If a symbol's definition doesn't exist in the combined layout, and is meant to be resolved via dynamic libraries, the linker creates a **dynamic relocation entry** for the runtime linker/loader program to fix it.
 - Instructions to load dynamic shared libraries at runtime are created as per the linker flags, so that references to library functions can be resolved at runtime.
 - Various structures for runtime efficiency are generated and the final memory layout is created.